ZocoLini/mk-template/README.md

         and saved in that format.</li>
     <li><strong>Git:</strong> A .git directory or link to be cloned.
 The application will use <i>git clone</i> to
         the path you provide.
 If the path becomes unavailable, <i>git clone</i> will fail.</li>
-    <li><strong>TXML:</strong> A XML file that defines the template structure.
+    <li><strong>TXML:</strong> An XML file that defines the template structure.
 The application will read the XML file and, if it is valid,
-        save it in the template's directory.</li>
+    save it in the template's directory.
+This type of template won't include binaries, whereas a Dir Template would.</li>
 </ul>

 ## Table of Contents